HPV treatment: overview of all options

 - Women who want to prevent a LEEP procedure

-- Women whose gynecologist suggests a 'watchful waiting' approach
+- Women whose gynecologist maintains a 'watch and wait' policy

 Effectiveness

-Escharotic treatment has been successfully used in the US for over 25 years.
-The treatment at HPV Health is performed by a BIG-registered physician, and results are monitored via HPV tests, viral load determination, and follow-up smear tests.
+Escharotic treatment has been successfully used in the US for more than 25 years.
+The treatment at HPV Health is performed by a BIG-registered doctor and the results are monitored via HPV tests, viral load determination, and follow-up smear tests.

 Immune system strengthening (complementary)

 The immune system plays a crucial role in clearing HPV.
-In more than 90% of women, the body's own immune system clears the virus.
+In more than 90% of women, their own immune system clears the virus.
 At HPV Health, we create a personalized plan with targeted supplements, nutritional advice, and lifestyle adjustments to support this process.

 Important supplements